Hungary

 Where Hungary, with trades focused in the West Transdanubia region

-Who Nestlé Purina, with co-ordination provided by Preferred by Nature and 3Keel.
-Key delivery partner is Biospheres
+Who Nestlé Purina, with co-ordination provided by Preferred by Nature and the LENs central team.

 What Focus on resilient agriculture, improving factors such as moisture retention, waterlogging, soil loss and nutrient management